 Why should you make giving to charity your New Year’s resolution?

-Are you finding it hard to choose your New Year’s resolution for 2022?
+Are you finding it hard to choose your New Year’s resolution?
 After another year in survival mode, it’s difficult to think about self-improvement.
 Among the UK’s top New Year’s resolutions for 2021 were losing weight, exercising more often, and following a healthier diet.
 These are admirable resolutions, but we all know how tough it can be to keep them.
 Nobody likes turning down a slice of cake.
 So, what could you resolve to do instead that you might find easier to stick to than a new diet?

 One resolution you could think about is a regular donation to charity.
 There are lots of benefits to giving, not only for the people your money will help but for you, too.
 So, why should you make donating to charity your New Year’s resolution this year?